 Kimberley is a graduate with Honours of the University of Tasmania, and holds a Graduate Diploma of Legal Practice.
-She has recently completed her LLM (Masters) in Wills & Estates through the College of Law.
+She has recently completed her LLM (Masters) in Wills & Estates through the College of Law and was awarded the dux of her class.
 These studies have given Kimberley a greater depth of understanding about complex aspects of Estate Planning and the different laws that apply in each Australian jurisdiction.
 It has also resulted in her undertaking work for both personal clients and professional clients (on an agency basis) in Victoria, Queensland and New South Wales.

 Kimberley is particularly suited to clients seeking an approachable lawyer who can provide personal, independent, confidential and professional advice.
 Kimberley is passionate about her work, and strives to ensure that her clients understand the importance of estate planning, for them personally, but also for their family and friends.